Other stories filed under Around the Valley

 He added that Sullivan will benefit from the “learning curve” of a second term and that the state of SGA ultimately lies with the body, not just the president.

-Conceison is currently on the campaign team for Allie McCandless and Moksha Padmaraju.
+Conceison is currently on the campaign team for McCandless and Moksha Padmaraju.

 Both Conceison and Jain remarked that Sullivan was an “incredibly hardworking” and respected individual who puts in more hours than necessary, with Jain adding that his focus on advocacy above all, unfortunately, takes away from other leadership priorities.

-In the most recent election, 25 complaints were filed in total, with the majority against the Sullivan-Latimer-Ireland ticket, with more complaints currently being reviewed the elections commission.
+In the most recent election, 21 complaints were filed, 10 of them against the Sullivan-Latimer-Ireland ticket, with more complaints currently being reviewed by the elections commission.
 In the Senate meeting that was held on Monday, Senator Timothy Ennis stated that in total, the complaints filed against the Sullivan-Latimer-Ireland ticket resulted in suspensions lasting for about a third of the total campaign time.